 Since the start of this grant, the proportion of Aboriginal clients accessing the Bourke Street Program has almost tripled.
 These clients will also have a direct voice to management through the creation of a client working group.

-Additionally, two Aboriginal staff members were employed to work as case managers in the service.
+Additionally, two Aboriginal staff members, Levii Griffiths and Wil Briggs, were employed to work as case managers in the service.

 The gold standard would be a stand-alone service for Aboriginal and Torres Strait Islanders, according to the consultants, Felicity Ryan and Robert Monaghan.

 “We welcome the findings of this report and are committed to making the Program as inclusive as possible,” says the CEO of the Haymarket Foundation, Peter Valpiani.

 “Aboriginal and Torres Strait Islander clients are disproportionately represented in the program: and now we have asked for feedback and will make changes to make sure their voices are heard.”